Find your why you, then find your why

 • Give yourself the gift of sleep in Nested Bean pajamas.

-Then you’ll need others for “why they should I believe in you,” “why are you worth what you’re charging,” and “why will my life be better tomorrow with you in it?”
+If you nail that, the next question is “why should I believe you?”
+Now you need a different but equally compelling answer.
+After that, you’ll need answers for “why should I believe in you,” “why are you worth what you’re charging,” “why can I feel confident recommending you to my boss“, “why will my life be better tomorrow with you in it?” and others.

 By all means, find your why.